Correlation between multiple scattering angle and ionization energy loss for fast electrons: Conditional mean values

 \subsection{Angular dependence of the mean energy loss}

-In what concerns the energy straggling distribution, which is highly asymmetric, its principal net characteristic is the mean energy loss.
-Historically, measurements of this quantity at fixed angles for incident ions, by means of magnetic spectrometry, were the first to give experimental evidence of the positive angle-energy loss correlation.
-Magnetic spectrometry is applicable for relativistic electrons, too.
-Another option is to use a sufficiently large solid-state detector, registering events up to very high $\lambda$, summation over which can give the mean ionization energy loss at a fixed deflection angle.
+In what concerns the energy straggling distribution, which is highly asymmetric, its simplest characteristic is the mean energy loss.
+Historically, magnetospectrometric measurements of this quantity at fixed angles for nonrelativistic incident ions were the first to give experimental evidence for an angle-energy loss correlation.
+Magnetic spectrometry is applicable for relativistic electrons, too \cite{Weigold-McCarthy}.
+Alternatively, one may consider using a sufficiently large solid-state detector, registering events up to very high $\lambda$, summation over which can give the mean ionization energy loss at a fixed deflection angle.

-Since energy loss is linearly related to the reduced variable $\lambda$ [see Eq. (\ref{u-energyloss})], their mean values are linearly related, as well:
+Since energy loss is linearly related to the reduced variable $\lambda$ [see Eq. (\ref{u-energyloss})], their mean values are related linearly, as well: